idiotickkyle9923/KKyle_Coding_Trolls/README.md

 Update 1.0 First Publish, added troll pack 1.1~1.5

 Update 1.1 Icon folders are in the "icon" folder, allowing users to freely change icons for the trap's shortcut, tutorial in Instagram(@OK_Mischief_EveryDay)

+Update 1.1.1 Added Spotify Icon into the `icons` folder